Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A custom bucket policy limited to the Amazon 53 API in the Amazon Glacier archive 'company backup'
 - [ ] A custom bucket policy limited to the Amazon 53 API in 'company-backup'
-- [ ] A custom lAM user policy limited to the Amazon 53 API for the Amazon Glacier archive 'company backup'.
+- [ ] A custom IAM user policy limited to the Amazon 53 API for the Amazon Glacier archive 'company backup'.
-- [x] A custom lAM user policy limited to the Amazon 53 API in 'company-backup'.
+- [x] A custom IAM user policy limited to the Amazon 53 API in 'company-backup'.

 ### Which of the below mentioned pricing models should the user choose in this case?